Iteration

 You need to provide three arguments: width, height, and size, and can optionally

-flag.
+also add the --fast flag.
 The rest of the help message explains what each argument

 does.